 When you hear a spiritual man is in town, you imagine a person with a beard or flowing robes.
 When you are ready to meet him, you prepare for a retinue around him speaking in hushed tones.
 But beginning with his name, Sri M hammers away at clichés.
 He looks like the other guy in the audience and is accompanied by a party of one, in keeping with his low-key style, focused on message rather than persona.
 His message?
 Harmony: Of the being and among all beings.

 His passport carries the name he was given at birth by his affluent Pathan parents: Mumtaz Ali.
 At age 9, standing under a jackfruit tree in the garden of his Kerala home he “met” a youthful stranger with matted hair.
 After a brief conversation, the person who was to become his guru, Maheshwarnath Babaji, disappeared.
 At 19, he left home in search of the master.
 Trials later, he found Babaji, journeyed with him for over three years and was given the name Madhukarnath.
-He was then instructed by his guru to return home and live the life of a regular householder, so he married and had two sons.
+He was then instructed by his guru to return home and live the life of a regular householder, so he married and has two children – a son & a daughter.
 M met many illustrious masters and conducted intensive learning and contemplation.
 He is able to recite the Quran, chant from the Upanishads and quote liberally, with understanding, from the scriptures of almost all faiths.
 He saw the commonality in all.
 While he has neither “converted” nor changed his name, he prefers to go by ‘M’—a moniker which he gleefully tells all stands not only for Mumtaz Ali and Madhurkarnath but also for ‘Manav’, or human.
 The ‘Sri’ is a honorific given to him by others.

 Sri M made headlines in 2015 when he undertook a padayatra with a core group of 50 people from Kanyakumari to Kashmir, walking about 7,500 kms through 11 states in India.
 Throughout, the 67 year-old M pushed the ideal of an India free of discrimination and religious discord.